 Keeping Up the Facade of Wellbeing

-Putting up a front of functionality and wellbeing is often a way of coping.
+Putting up a front of functionality and well-being is often a way of coping.
 This is also a way for people struggling to get away with the lies that they tell their loved ones about their substance use.
 It is far easier to hide the extent of using this way.
 You may already know about this tactic.

 Adverse Health Effects of Social Isolation

 Once you understand why people struggling with addiction or mental health issues may face social isolation, it is crucial to understand how that might affect them moving forward.
-This type of social isolation is linked to increased mental illness issues and can be a risk factor for other problems such as suicidal thoughts.
+This type of social isolation is linked to increased signs of mental illness and can be a risk factor for other problems such as suicidal thoughts.